 Buttery mashed potatoes

-We’ll boil some cut up potatoes for about twenty minutes, drain the water, smash the potatoes a bit (leaving a few chunky), and then add milk, butter, and salt and pepper to taste.
+We’ll boil some cut up potatoes for about twenty minutes, drain the water, mash the potatoes a bit (leaving a few chunky), and then add milk, butter, and salt and pepper to taste.

 Desserts times three